Abhishek8016/PES1UG24AM012-pes-vcs/README.md

 ### Branching and Checkout

 **Q5.1:** A branch in Git is just a file in `.git/refs/heads/` containing a commit hash.
 Creating a branch is creating a file.
 Given this, how would you implement `pes checkout <branch>` — what files need to change in `.pes/`, and what must happen to the working directory?
 What makes this operation complex?
+ANSWER
+.pes/HEAD — must be updated to point to the new branch, e.g., ref: refs/heads/<branch>
+.pes/index — must be rebuilt to reflect the tree of the target branch's commit.
+What must happen to the working directory:
+Read the target branch file from .pes/refs/heads/<branch> to get its commit hash Parse that commit object to find its tree hash Recursively walk the tree object to get the full list of (path, blob hash) pairs For every file in the target tree, read the blob from the object store and write it to the working directory Delete any files that exist in the current branch's tree but are absent in the target branch's tree Rebuild the index to match the new tree exactly.
+What makes this operation complex:
+Conflict detection — before touching anything, you must check whether any tracked file has local uncommitted changes that would be overwritten
+Deletions — files present in the current branch but absent in the target must be removed from the working directory, which requires diffing two trees

 **Q5.2:** When switching branches, the working directory must be updated to match the target branch's tree.
 If the user has uncommitted changes to a tracked file, and that file differs between branches, checkout must refuse.
 Describe how you would detect this "dirty working directory" conflict using only the index and the object store.
+ANSWER
+For each file tracked in the index, run a fast metadata diff first:
+Call stat() on the working directory file
+Compare st_mtime and st_size against the values stored in the index entry If both match, the file is clean — skip it (this is the same trick index_status uses) If either differs, the file is potentially dirty — proceed to step 2 For potentially dirty files, do a content diff:
+Read the actual file bytes from the working directory Compute its SHA-256 hash
+Compare against the oid stored in the index entry
+If the hashes differ, the file is genuinely modified For each genuinely modified file, check whether it differs between branches:
+Look up the file's blob hash in the current branch's tree Look up the same path's blob hash in the target branch's tree If the two blob hashes differ, then switching branches would overwrite the user's local change → refuse checkout and print an error
+If both branches have the same blob for that file, the local change is irrelevant to the switch → safe to proceed

 **Q5.3:** "Detached HEAD" means HEAD contains a commit hash directly instead of a branch reference.
 What happens if you make commits in this state?
 How could a user recover those commits?
+ANSWER
+When HEAD contains a raw commit hash (e.g., a1b2c3...) instead of ref: refs/heads/main, new commits are still created normally in the object store and HEAD is updated to the new commit hash.
+However, no branch reference is updated.
+The new commits exist as a chain of objects but are not reachable from any branch name.
+They are essentially floating in the object store with no named pointer to them.
+How a user can recover those commits:
+If the user still has the terminal open and can see the commit hash, they can immediately create a branch pointing to it:
+If the hash is lost, Git's reflog (.git/logs/HEAD) records every position HEAD has pointed to, including during detached HEAD commits — the user can browse it with git reflog and find the hash
+In PES-VCS (which may not have a reflog), the only option would be to manually scan .pes/objects/ for commit objects whose parent chain matches known history, which is tedious but possible since objects are never deleted until GC runs

 ### Garbage Collection and Space Reclamation

 **Q6.1:** Over time, the object store accumulates unreachable objects — blobs, trees, or commits that no branch points to (directly or transitively).
 Describe an algorithm to find and delete these objects.
 What data structure would you use to track "reachable" hashes efficiently?
 For a repository with 100,000 commits and 50 branches, estimate how many objects you'd need to visit.
+ANSWER
+Start with a set of root references: read every file under .pes/refs/heads/, .pes/refs/tags/, and .pes/HEAD Each root gives a commit hash — add it to a visited set For each commit: parse it, add its tree hash to the visited set, add its parent commit hash to a work queue For each tree: parse it, add every blob hash and sub-tree hash to the visited set Continue until the work queue is empty — every reachable object is now in the visited set.
+Walk every file in .pes/objects/ (iterating the shard directories) Reconstruct each object's hash from its path (first 2 chars = directory, remaining 62 = filename) If the hash is not in the visited set → delete the file.
+Best data structure: A hash set (e.g., a hash table or a sorted array with binary search) for O(1) average lookup during the mark phase.
+A simple bitset indexed by truncated hash is also used in practice for memory efficiency.
+Estimate for 100,000 commits, 50 branches:
+Each commit references: 1 tree → assume ~10 files per snapshot on average → ~10 blobs + potentially a few sub-trees Objects visited per commit ≈ 1 commit + 2 trees + 10 blobs = ~13 objects
+Total objects visited ≈ 100,000 × 13 = ~1.3 million objects
+However, with deduplication (unchanged files share blobs across commits), the actual unique objects in the store could be far less — perhaps 200,000–400,000 — but the mark phase still traverses all commit and tree nodes, so the visit count remains around 1.3 million

 **Q6.2:** Why is it dangerous to run garbage collection concurrently with a commit operation?
 Describe a race condition where GC could delete an object that a concurrent commit is about to reference.
 How does Git's real GC avoid this?
+ANSWER
+The commit finishes successfully and HEAD points to a commit whose tree object (Y) and blob object (X) have just been deleted by GC.
+The repository is now silently corrupt — pes log works but checking out files fails.
+How Git avoids this:
+Grace period / timestamp check: Git's GC skips any object whose file modification time is less than 2 weeks old (configurable via gc.pruneExpire).
+Since a new blob is written before the commit object that references it, any in-progress commit's objects are too young to be pruned. gc.pid lock file: Git writes a lock file before GC starts.
+If another Git process is running a write operation, it detects the lock and either waits or aborts GC.
+Loose object → pack promotion ordering: Git always fully writes and syncs a new object before writing the object that references it, ensuring that if GC runs between those two writes, the referenced object is still too new to delete.
 ---

 ## Submission Checklist